porkbutte/porkbutte/README.md

 <head>
-Mark Hutson - Tech Elevator Student focussing on JavaScript </caption>
+Mark Hutson - Tech Elevator Student focussing on Java and JavaScript </caption>

 <!---
 porkbutte/porkbutte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.